kavitakamat21/pizza_sale/README.md

   The analysis identifies the top-spending customers and the most popular product categories.
   Reports
 - Sales Summary:
-  A detailed report summarizing total sales, customer demographics, and category performance.
+  A detailed report summarizing total sales, revenue demographics, and category performance.
 - Trend Analysis:
   Insights into sales trends across different months and shifts.
 - Customer Insights: